crmills100/narrato/work_plan.md

 - "Current Story":
    - ability to go in and out full screen, restore <-> maximize
-   - restored mode has back and forward buttons
+   - restored view mode has back and forward buttons
+   - display images: inline
+   - display images: click to zoom
+   - display images: full screen background with text on top
+   - child-lock mode: tap in center and drag to action (only responde to specific sequence of touches)
 - more demo stories:
    - Spanish story
    - modern family story